 Extending our Reach R.I.S.E (Restitutive.
 Integrative.
 Supportive.
-Empowering Programme)
+Empowering) Programme

 In collaboration with Tan Tock Seng Hospital and Ren Ci Hospital, the R.I.S.E Programme aims to empower those with chronic lung diseases with the skills and abilities to manage their conditions for better quality of life at home and reintegrate them back into their communities.
-From January 2021 to July 2023, we have 28 patients with 16 of them who had completed the 12-week programme.
+Between January 2021 and July 2023, we have 28 patients with 16 of them who had completed the 12-week programme.